Our website uses cookies for statistical purposes.

 The self-employed residence permit, which can be used as a Netherlands digital nomad visa is based on a scoring system that has three parts:

-• personal experience: this can include education, previous work experience, other entrepreneurship activities;
+• Personal experience: this can include education, previous work experience, and other entrepreneurship activities;

 The scoring system is the following: